Mortgages are essential for two reasons.

 As you may have noticed, bank mortgage rates are usually higher than those of mortgage brokers.
-Mortgage brokers have the advantage because they can access rates from multiple banks and credit unions at once, and in turn, you get discounts based on our high-volume business transactions.
+Mortgage brokers have the advantage because they can access rates from multiple banks and credit unions at once, and in turn, you get discounts based on their high-volume business transactions.

-However, we do not recommend that you pit the banks and mortgage brokers against each other in a bid to get your business.
+However, we do not recommend that you put the banks and mortgage brokers against each other in a bid to get your business.
 We would encourage comparing broker rates with bank rates when deciding on which offer is best for you.

 FAQs about the Best Bank for Mortgage in Canada